Modelling on the very large-scale connectome: Human connectome topology

 The small-world coefficient $\sigma$ captures the relation between local clustering and the mean topological distance (i.e.\ the average of the minimum number of edges on a path between two nodes).
-Another measure of interest is the topological dimension $D$, which characterizes how quickly neighbourhoods increase as a function of distance.
+Another measure of interest is the so called topological or graph dimension $D$~\cite{NW99}, which characterizes how quickly neighbourhoods increase as a function of distance.
+Here the distance $r$ is the number of egdes along the shortest path connecting two nodes.
 If $N_r$ is the number of node pairs within a distance $\leq r$, then the topological dimension $D$ is the exponent that fits best to the relation $N_r \propto r^D$.
 It has been conjectured that a finite dimension $D$ is indicative of Griffiths phases and rare-region effects, which might explain power-laws and scale invariance observed in brain network dynamics~\cite{moretti_griffiths_2013}.

-From the Open Connectome data, power-law fits in the range $1\leq r \leq 5$ (Fig.~\ref{dim-KKI}) suggest topological dimensions between $D=3$ and $D=4$~\cite{gastner_topology_2016}.
+For the Open Connectome data, power-law fits in the range $1\leq r \leq 5$ (Fig.~\ref{dim-KKI}) suggest topological dimensions between $D=3$ and $D=4$~\cite{gastner_topology_2016}.
 For larger $r$, $N_r$ saturates because the number of nodes in the network is finite, so the range over which $\log(N_r)$ increases linearly in $\log(r)$ is small.
 In the inset of Fig.~\ref{dim-KKI}, we plot the discretized derivative

 We estimated $D$ in the limit of large network size by extrapolating $D_\mathrm{eff}$ (dashed lines in Fig.~\ref{dim-KKI}).
 We detected a tendency that larger networks have larger values of $D$.
 However, the increase is small so that Griffith phases in brain dynamics are plausible.